LachlanNXT/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 #### 3. Model certainty

-The following images show the top 5 softmax probabilities for classification of each of the downloaded images:
+The following plots show the top 5 softmax probabilities for classification of each of the downloaded images:

 ![alt text][image3] ![alt text][image4]
 ![alt text][image5] ![alt text][image6]